SymfonyCasts/testing/sfcasts/ep1/first-test.md

 > Hey PHPUnit: go look inside a `tests/` directory for tests!

-Second, it finds that directory and *recursively* looks for every class that end with the word `Test`.
+Second, it finds that directory and *recursively* looks for every class that ends with the word `Test`.
 In this case, `DinosaurTest`.
 Finally, once it finds a test class, it gets a list of all of its public methods.